erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 1. Implement Merge Sort from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

-A stable, divide-and-conquer sorting algorithm that divides the array into halves, recursively sorts each half, then merges the sorted halves.
+A stable, divide-and-conquer sorting strategy that divides the array into halves, recursively sorts each half, then merges the sorted halves.
 Addresses sorting with guaranteed O(n log n) performance.
 Example: Sorting file sizes [1024, 512, 2048, 256] → [256, 512, 1024, 2048].
 Operates by repeatedly splitting arrays until single elements remain, then merging them in sorted order.

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) guaranteed because it always divides the array exactly in half, creating a balanced recursion tree of depth log n.